ThibeauWouters/TurboPE-BNS/README.md

-NOTE: This repository will be updated with details on how to get the correct versions of ripple, flowMC and jim to rerun all runs posted here.
+NOTE: More information will be shared on how to reproduce the results soon.

 # TurboPE-BNS